Check top news stories

 Read top stories on Google News

-Under "Top Stories," each headline highlights a news story.
-To see more coverage of a story, like related videos and articles, to the right of the title, click the double arrow.
+- Under "Top Stories," each headline highlights a news story.
+To see more coverage of a story, like related videos and articles, to the right of the title, click the Down arrow .

 Read longer featured articles

-The Spotlight section includes longer articles, in-depth analyses, and stories that are relevant for longer periods.
+At times, you may see the Spotlight section.
+It includes longer articles, in-depth analyses, and stories that are relevant for longer periods.
 To read these stories, in the topic list on the left, click Spotlight.

 This section can’t be removed from the menu.